DAVIS-Ag: A Synthetic Plant Dataset for Prototyping Domain-Inspired Active Vision in Agricultural Robots

-To bridge the gap, in this paper, we introduce an easy-to-access dataset, so-called \emph{Domain-inspired Active VISion in Agriculture~(DAVIS-Ag)}, which contains over $502$K~HD-quality RGB~images gathered from $30$K~sampling locations with various camera angles to obtain diverse viewpoints around realistically simulated plants (cf.~\autoref{fig:single_plant_ex}).
-Inspired by some of existing datasets for non-agricultural applications~\citep{APPKB17, ZZWQL22}, \mbox{DAVIS-Ag} also provides the pointers between reachable viewpoints by possible actions (i.e.,~\emph{forward, backward, left, right, rotate, up, down}, etc.) to enable it to simulate sequences of motions of embodied agent with a~RGB camera.
-Moreover, useful visual labels---i.e.,~bounding box and instance segmentation---of every observable fruit (\autoref{fig:single_plant_ex}) are included so the future research in agricultural active vision could immediately utilize the dataset without additional efforts for annotating it.
+To bridge this gap, in this paper, we introduce an easy-to-access dataset, so-called \textbf{D}omain-inspired \textbf{A}ctive \textbf{VIS}ion in \textbf{Ag}riculture~(DAVIS-Ag), which contains over $502$K~HD-quality RGB~images gathered from $30$K~sampling locations with diverse viewpoints around realistically simulated plants under varying phenotypic parameters (cf.~\autoref{fig:single_plant_ex} and \autoref{fig:fruit_size}--\ref{fig:plant_height}).
+Specifically, $634$~synthetic orchards of strawberries, tomatoes, and grapes are considered at two different scales (i.e.,~Single-Plant and Multi-Plant).
+Moreover, unlike typical agricultural image datasets~\citep{HRI20}, \mbox{DAVIS-Ag} provides the ``pointers'' between reachable viewpoints by possible actions (i.e.,~\emph{forward, backward, left, right, rotate, up, down}, etc.) to simulate sequences of active motions of embodied agent in orchards (cf.~\autoref{fig:move1}--\ref{fig:move7}).
+Visual labels---i.e.,~bounding box and instance segmentation---of every observable fruit (\autoref{fig:single_plant_ex}) are also included for research in agricultural active vision.

-To be specific, we fully utilized our ``AgML''\footnote{https://github.com/Project-AgML/AgML} framework---a comprehensive open-source Python library for agricultural AI~research---to interface with Helios~\citep{B19}, which can create visually realistic plants in $3$D~based on mathematically modeled environmental factors such as radiation transfer, surface energy balance, and photo synthesis among others.
-Consequently, we could generate a novel dataset that includes images of plants with a high degree of realistic variations, whereas existing datasets for active vision research have focused largely on typical everyday items in indoor scenes (e.g.,~living room).
-To the best of our knowledge, \mbox{DAVIS-Ag} is the first public dataset purposed to assist in active vision research particularly in agricultural domains.
-Also, we show some experimental results with the data to present baseline performances on one of the agricultural active vision tasks (i.e.,~fruit search) to promote more future studies in the field.
+To the best of our knowledge, \mbox{DAVIS-Ag} is the \emph{first} public dataset purposed to assist in active vision research particularly in agricultural domains.
+In addition, we present motivating examples to quantify and visualize the impact of occlusions on the levels of fruit visibility in plant environments.
+Furthermore, we provide experimental results of several baseline models as benchmarks on the task of target visibility maximization, using this dataset.
+Additionally, transferability to real strawberry environments is tested to examine both visual fidelity and utility for prototyping in real-world applications.
+To promote future research, our dataset is made publicly available online.